 How can we learn from the Bhagavatham?

-Reason for why mind is not able to focus for a long time
+Why the mind is not able to focus for long hours?

-Parikshit found these characteristic missing in his objects of concentration and was left disappointed.
+Parikshit found these characteristics missing in his objects of concentration and was left disappointed.

 2 types of Meditation explained by Shukhadeva